ravi-aratchige/maskgpt/README.md

 MaskGPT converts English letters in your plagiarised text into their <a href="https://en.wikipedia.org/wiki/Cyrillic_script">Cyrillic</a> counterparts.
 These Cyrillic counterparts are nearly identical to the respective English letters, and usually cannot be spotted by the human eye.

 Additionally, it removes commas in your text if they appear before an <b>"and"</b> word, they will be removed.
-This is because AI-generated content usually contains commas before the word "and" in most instances, which can be a dead giveaway for AI-generated content.
+This is because text written by most mainstream LLMs usually contain commas before the word "and" in most instances, which can be a dead giveaway for AI-generated content.

 For example,